dvd-z/two-across/parse/FLOW.md

 ### NYT

 - The link parser will not parse links to Minis.
+- Puppeteer does not need to click on a button to get to the crosswords since the URLs are given once parsed.
+- The NYT requires a different `BASE_URL` constant because of duplicate routing in the crossword URLs.
 - There is no reveal button parser because there is no identifying feature of the button.
-- The NYT requires a different `BASE_URL` constant because of duplicate routing in the crossword URLs.
+Instead, puppeteer's selector is used.

 <a name="wapo"></a>
 ### WAPO